Lifting Embodied World Models for Planning and Control

 \subsubsection{Implementation Details.}

 The policy is trained for 10 epochs with a learning rate of $5\times10^{-4}$ using AdamW and a batch size of 256.
 The action sequence length is $T=8$ and the context length is $K_\pi=3$.
 We increase the denoising diffusion network UNet dimensions from NoMaD's $[64, 128, 256]$ to $[256, 384, 512]$ for all experiments.
 Nymeria data preparation matches PEVA~\cite{bai2025wholebodypeva}; sampling is at 4 Hz.
 Our experiments use the upper-body PEVA checkpoint with $15$ joints and $48$ action dimensions.
 World model planning uses up to $6$ CEM iterations and $64$ samples per iteration.
 The world model uses context length $K=8$ and $64$ denoising iterations.
-The action prior is a Gaussian $\mathcal{N}(\bm 0, \sigma^2I)$ where $\sigma=0.05$ for $a^\text{LL}$ and $\sigma=0.3$ for $a^\text{HL}$ which were found by hyperparameter sweep.
-Waypoints are expressed in normalized image coordinates with boundaries $[-0.5, 0.5]$.
+The action prior is a Gaussian $\mathcal{N}(\bm \mu, \sigma^2I)$ where $\mu=0$ and $\sigma=0.05$ for $a^\text{LL}$ and $\mu=0.5$ and $\sigma=0.3$ for $a^\text{HL}$ which were found by a hyperparameter sweep.
+Waypoints are expressed in normalized image coordinates with boundaries $[0, 1]$.
 The high-level planning horizon is fixed to $L=1$.
 The cost function is DreamSIM~\cite{fu2023dreamsim}.